Dingersrun/Copy-number-normalization/QDNAseq.md

 ### Identify CNV in D and K cell lines; using Fib-BS (D) as an example
 ```
-#change the bamfile name for each sampel accordingly
+#change the bamfile name for each sample accordingly
 #identify copy number variation with QDNAseq.
 By default it uses the samples from 1000 genome proejct as the control.

 #remotes::install_github("asntech/QDNAseq.hg38@main")
-library(QDNAseq.hg38) #yesh, it works, I dont have to build the bin annotation file myself
+library(QDNAseq.hg38) #yesh, it works, I don't have to build the bin annotation file myself
 library(QDNAseq)
 library(tidyverse)